Rishikesh5577/Smart-Agriculture/README.md

 # Smart Agriculture (Django)

 Smart Agriculture is an IoT + Machine Learning web app for crop prediction and fertilizer recommendation.
-It uses real-time or user-provided inputs, ML models, and a simple chatbot to assist farmers and agronomists.
+It uses real-time data from ThingSpeak or user-provided inputs, ML models, and a simple chatbot to assist farmers and agronomists.
+The system fetches sensor data directly from ThingSpeak's API, eliminating the need for direct hardware connections.

 ## Features
 - **User auth**: Register, login, dashboard.